How often should you mop a floor?

 - Use a soft mop, such as one made from microfiber, rather than an abrasive scrub brush.
 Rinse with clean water.

 Vinyl flooring is extremely low maintenance and holds up well against water and foot traffic.
-But it may even longer if you follow these maintenance tips:
+But it may be even longer if you follow these maintenance tips:

 - Place your mats and rugs near doors, but avoid rubber-backed mats that might leave a stain or mark.